Wednesday, 13 January, 2016 12:30 Written by Neil

 4. Get the Fire Marshall permit tag as soon as you can on Monday or Tues…DO NOT FORGET…it will be absolute HELL trying to track these guys down come Wednesday

 5. Bring your own grounding wire kit for your tent, if you don’t the electricians will charge you for a kit..AND INSTALLATION…if you bring your own they will hook you in no charge

-8. RENT A PORT-O-JOHN, and put it in the BACK of your booth.
+8. RENT A PORT-O-JOHN (or two), and put em in the BACK of your booth.
 You can thank me later for this.
 If your crapper is in the front people will just walk into your booth and use it without permission…not cool.
 If you don’t have one you will regret it when you go to relive yourself only to find overflowing crappers from the 100,000 people that used them before you.
 Plus all the drunks= PUKE in the public ones…NASTY

 11. GET A WAGON – this will save you LOTS of heartache.
 From kegs to meat, to the 2 kids you can haul everything you need in them.
 A must for MIM.